 Information We Collect

 Service Data is data generated by using the applications, your account, and processing your payments.
-We retain the minimum amount of Service Data to operate our services.
+We retain the minimum amount of Service Data to operate and improve our Services.

 Service Data is kept confidential.
 It is visible to our staff and includes, but is not limited to, email address, full name, billing information, server logs, client IP address, and stats on application usage.

-Insomnia’s website and (if you opt-in) applications collect information to improve our Services.
+Insomnia’s website and applications collect information to operate and improve our Services.

 We use the information we collect to operate and improve our website, applications, and provide customer support.
 We do not share personal information with outside parties, except to provide specific services.

 Any information you choose to send us through email or our customer support system may pass through and be stored on a variety of intermediate services.

 Your Service Data are held by third party data processors, who provide us with hosting and other infrastructure services.